Will Cuylle: 2022–23

 Cuylle began the 2022–23 season with the Hartford Wolf Pack.
-He was named to the 2023 AHL All-Star Classic during the 2022–23 season.
-He was called up to the Rangers on January 24 after scoring 13 goals and 7 assists in his first 39 games with Hartford.
-He made his NHL debut on January 25 in a game against the Toronto Maple Leafs in his hometown of Toronto.
+He was named to the 2023 AHL All-Star Classic during the season.
+He was called up to the Rangers on January 24, 2023, after recording 13 goals and 7 assists in his first 39 games with Hartford.
+He made his NHL debut on January 25, in a game against the Toronto Maple Leafs in his hometown of Toronto.
 He returned to Hartford after a January 27 game against the Vegas Golden Knights.
-The Rangers recalled him after the NHL All-Star Game hiatus, but returned him to Hartford after he played 2 more games when the Rangers acquired forward Vladimir Tarasenko.
+The Rangers recalled him after the NHL All-Star Game hiatus, but returned him to Hartford after he played two more games when the Rangers acquired forward Vladimir Tarasenko.

 2023–24

-Cuylle made the Rangers 2023–24 roster out of training camp.
+Cuylle made the Rangers' 2023–24 roster out of training camp.
 He scored his first NHL goal on October 14, 2023, during a game against the Columbus Blue Jackets.

+2025–26

+On April 5, 2026, Cuylle scored three goals in an 8–1 win over the Washington Capitals, completing his first hat-trick in an NHL game.

 International play

-Cuylle was selected to Canada's team in the 2022 World Junior Ice Hockey Championships.
+Cuylle was selected to Canada junior team for the 2022 World Junior Championships.
 He recorded two assists in two games before the tournament was shut down due to COVID-19 pandemic.
-He was also selected to Canada's team for the 2025 Men's Ice Hockey World Championships and recorded 2 goals and 2 assists in 8 games.
+Cuylle made his Canada senior team at the 2025 World Championship and recorded two goals and two assists in eight games.